openvinotoolkit/openvino_notebooks/README.md

 To end your Jupyter session, press `Ctrl-c`.
 This will prompt you to `Shutdown this Jupyter server (y/[n])?` enter `y` and hit `Enter`.

-### Deativate Virtual Environment
+### Deactivate Virtual Environment

 To deactivate your virtualenv, simply run `deactivate` from the terminal window where you activated `openvino_env`.
 This will deactivate your environment.

 To reactivate your environment, simply repeat [Step 3](#step-3-activate-the-environment) from the Install Guide.
+To start the notebooks again, type `jupyter lab` or `jupyter notebook` after activating the environment.

 ### Delete Virtual Environment _(Optional)_